Alehandreus/Localicer/README.md

 as the last in range character's case.
 I.e. if you replace MauL with vader the replacement will be VadER.

+## Replacing multiple entry values
+A file can be created with the following format:

+value1::newvalue1
+value2::newvalue2

+This file can be loaded and all values will be replaced.
+At the moment all replacements are case-sensitive and applied only to whole words

 ### IMPORTANT
 Entry values starting with "ID_" will NEVER be mass replaced to avoid problems with Star Cards in Battlefront 2.